beetleboxorg/Getting-started-with-BeetleboxCI-and-Vitis-Running-FAST/README.md

-# Getting started with BeeltleboxCI and Vitis: Running FAST
+# Getting started with BeetleboxCI and Vitis: Running FAST

 This is a tutorial designed to show how to get started using BeetleboxCI and Vitis, in which we will cover the following: